 Air pollution is often invisible, but has serious implications for our health.
 Evidence shows that spending time in areas with high levels of air pollution can worsen asthma symptoms, damage lung function and harm cardio – vascular health.

-Air pollution is estimated to cause 40,000 premature deaths in the UK every year.
+Air pollution is estimated to cause up to 36,000 premature deaths in the UK every year.